sandy2k25/sill/CLOUDFLARE_DEPLOYMENT.md

-# Complete Guide to Deploying WovIeX on Cloudflare
+# Complete Guide to Deploying Sill on Cloudflare

-This guide explains how to deploy the WovIeX application to Cloudflare from scratch, including configuring Telegram storage and all necessary security settings.
+This guide explains how to deploy the Sill application to Cloudflare from scratch, including configuring Telegram storage and all necessary security settings.

 ## Prerequisites

 1. Create a [Cloudflare account](https://dash.cloudflare.com/sign-up) (free tier is sufficient)
 2. Have your Telegram bot token ready (or create a new bot using BotFather)
-3. Your WovIeX codebase
+3. Your Sill codebase

 ## Step 1: Set Up Your Cloudflare Project